gautier-lefebvre/fluxxor-connect/README.md

 Additionally, if you only have one prop to watch, you can pass it directly instead of a one-item array (i.e. `watchedProps: 'bar'`).

+If you want to watch every prop, you can pass `watchProps: true` directly.

 ### Accessing flux

 After using `Connect` on your component, you can access the `flux` variable using `this.props.flux`.